Implementing Eventual Consistency in Partitioned PostgreSQL

 Mapping partition keys to replication groups dictates both network overhead and convergence speed.
 Group partitions by tenant, region, or time-range to minimize cross-node replication traffic and isolate blast radii during network partitions.
 Evaluate whether declarative partitioning or external sharding aligns with your consistency model before committing to a topology.

-Logical Replication Configuration for Partitions
+Logical Replication Configuration

 Deploy publisher/subscriber infrastructure to propagate partition writes asynchronously without blocking production workloads.
 Zero-downtime initialization requires careful WAL tuning and targeted publication scoping.